Coverage-Based Debloating for Java Bytecode: Motivating example

-In this section, we illustrate the impact of software bloat in the context of Java applications and introduce our novel concept of trace-based debloat.

-\subsection{Motivating example}
+\section{Motivating example}

-\autoref{fig:example_graph} illustrates the architecture of a typical Java project. \textsc{JProject} implements a set of features and reuses functionalities provided by third-party dependencies.
-To illustrate the notion of software bloat, we focus on one specific functionality that \textsc{JProject} reuses: parsing a configuration file located in the file system, provided by the \texttt{commons-configu-\allowbreak{}ration2} library.\footnote{ {\url{https://commons.apache.org/proper/commons-configuration2}}}
+In this section, we illustrate the impact of software bloat in the context of a Java application with dependencies. \autoref{fig:example_graph} shows the dependency tree of a typical Java project. \textsc{JProject} implements a set of features and reuses functionalities provided by third-party dependencies.
+To illustrate the notion of software bloat, we focus on one specific functionality that \textsc{JProject} reuses: parsing a configuration file located in the file system, provided by the \textit{commons-configuration2} library.\footnote{ {\url{https://commons.apache.org/proper/commons-configuration2}}}